The End of The Road for Noise Complaints & Making Light Work of Heavy Lifting

 Oxford Plastic Systems Ltd. is the leading independent UK manufacturer of the world’s most innovative range of site safety solutions.

 Established in 1985 as a trade moulding specialist, Oxford Plastic Systems has a wealth of expertise in the design and engineering of innovative, customised safety products which are deployed every day within safety critical applications such as utilities, construction, industrial, highway works, and events projects, around the globe.
-Guaranteeing compliance with the latest legislation, their award-winning portfolio includes temporary fence products, barriers, road plates and trench covers, signs and cones, ground protection mats, and heavy bases.
+Guaranteeing compliance with the latest legislation, their award-winning portfolio includes temporary fence products, safety barriers, road plates and trench covers, road safety signs and cones, ground protection mats, and heavy bases.

 Oxford Plastics invests heavily in research and development, working in partnership with their customers, to meet their evolving needs, and designing and developing solutions to the industry’s greatest challenges, in terms of safety and compliance.
 With expertise in the sustainable design and manufacture of injection, compression and blow moulded products, 75% of Oxford Plastics products are made from recycled plastic and 100% are recyclable.